Left or Right Side? Self-understanding vs Self-deception: An introduction to the “Conscience Chart,” Part I.

 And while the original meaning of the phrase likely communicated the idea of “knowing your limits,” Socrates and his philosophical heirs came to see it in more comprehensive terms.

 His student, Xenophon (c.
-430–354 BC), presents a conversation between Socrates and an ambitious and highly educated young man (Euthydemus).
-Seeing his potential yet understanding that his overconfidence could prove disastrous, the old philosopher pursues the below line of questioning:
+430–354 BC), presents a conversation between Socrates and a highly educated and ambitious young man (Euthydemus).
+Seeing his potential yet understanding that his overconfidence could prove disastrous when he enters into the realm of politics, the old philosopher pursues the below line of questioning:

 “I did.”